Ignatius Sancho's Friends and Family

 Charles Bunbury in 1805).
 Sancho's letters to her are familiar, and, on occasion,

-Probably the Frances Crewe of the Cheshire family who, in 1782, married
+Probably the Frances Crewe of the Cheshire family who, on 5 March 1782, married

 John Phillips, later a surgeon to George IV.
 Crewe corresponded on